Meadowlarke/Bibliography/Bibliography.md

 > p.
 24: Convention and originality.

+##### Lewis, George E. "Purposive Patterning: Jeff Donaldson, Muhal Richard Abrams, and the Multidominance of Consciousness." _Lenox Avenue_ 5, (1999): 63-69.

+63: Assosciation of Jeff Donaldson and Muhal Richard Abrams.

+-: AACM and other organizations.

+64: "Multidominance."

+-: "Free" music.

+66: Olly Wilson.

+67: Shoenberg.

+-: Wilson's ideas of bodily movement.

+68: Repetition in sound and painting.

+69: "Double consciousness" of W.E.B Du Bois.

 ##### Liszt, Franz. _Reminiscences de Don Juan: Oper von  Mozart._ 1843.

 mm.
 1: Liszt begins with the theme of the statue.